Ribeirão Preto: Sports

 The municipality possesses two soccer stadiums, the Estádio Palma Travassos (of Comercial FC) and Santa Cruz (of Botafogo FC).
-Botafogo FC is currently competing in Campeonato Brasileiro Série C and Campeonato Paulista, whereas Comercial FC is currently competing in Campeonato Paulista Série A3.
+Botafogo FC is currently competing in Campeonato Brasileiro Série B and Campeonato Paulista, whereas Comercial FC is currently competing in Campeonato Paulista Série A3.
 On the national and international scene, Botafogo is often confused with the Rio de Janeiro club with the same name to the extent that the Rio club is often credited with being the infamous club against which Pelé scored a record 8 goals in one game.
 One example is in Franklin Foer's book "How Soccer Explains the World".
 But it was in the Paulista championships on November 21, 1964, in the coastal city of Santos and against the Ribeirão Preto's team that Pelé achieved the incredible feat and his Santos team won by an 11 × 0 score.
 The 8 goals were payback for the defeat Santos suffered on September 6, 1964, when they visited Ribeirão Preto during the first round of the tournament and lost 2 x 0.
 Not only had a "small" team beaten one of the "big" teams, but had done so while insulting the "King".
 A better claim to fame for Botafogo (often referred to as Botafogo-SP) is that Brazilian soccer captains (and brothers) Sócrates and Raí started their careers with Botafogo.

 In 2017 a men's volleyball team was founded in Ribeirão Preto, Vôlei Ribeirão, which was champion of Superliga Brasileira B in 2018, and competed in Superliga Brasileira, the major volleyball league in Brazil, from 2019 to 2021.
 The matches of Vôlei Ribeirão took place at Cava do Bosque, a public sports centre in Ribeirão Preto.
 The volleyball team ended in 2021.

 The skateboard gained in 2021 a new space in the city, the RP Skate Park, placed at Maurilio Biagi Ecological Park.
 With 4,000 square meters, the skate park was projected by the world champion Bob Burnquist and is able to receive the styles park and street.

+From September 1 to 16, 2023, Ribeirão Preto hosted the brazilian Youth Games.
+Organized by the Brazilian Olympic Committee, this event brought about 4,000 athletes up to 17 years old from all brazilian states and the Federal District, disputing in 18 sports events (athletics, swimming, open water swimming, triathlon, cycling, volleyball, beach volleyball, basketball, handball, artistic gymnastics, rhythmic gymnastics, judo, taekwondo, wrestling, fencing, badminton, table tennis and archery).
+The opening ceremony was at Pedro II Theatre.